Real Estate News

 brisbane skyline

 Australia's ongoing rental crisis has hit Brisbane hard, resulting in some of the sharpest falls in affordable housing prices.
-The availability of rental properties in Australia for below $400 per week has fallen to 17.6%, a sharp decline from less than a year ago, and experts do not predict any relief soon.
+By 2023, the availability of rental properties below $400 per week in Australia had fallen to 17.6%, a sharp decline from the year before.
+This year has offered no relief to tenants with cost of living continuing to rise, while wages fall further behind, and a third fewer properties are now $400 or under per week.

 Let’s take a look at some of the reasons for the current rental shortage.

-“In February 2023, the city of Brisbane had a residential rental property vacancy rate of 0.8 percent, the lowest in the last ten years.”
+“In April 2024, the city of Brisbane had a residential rental property vacancy rate of 1% percent, only slightly higher than its record low last year.

 The opening of Australia's borders in late 2021 led to a significant increase in demand for rental properties, particularly in major cities like Brisbane, which are popular destinations for professionals, international students and tourists.